Slim, Smart and Healthy With Champagne, Red Wine and Chocolate!

 Moreover, chocolate can also lower inflammation, stress and curb your cravings for less healthy sweets!

-The darker the chocolate, the better – the higher the cocoa content, the more flavanols.
+The darker the chocolate, the better – the higher the cacao content, the more flavanols.

 Doesn’t it feel good to know all this next time you’re having a glass of red wine or Champagne…. or have a piece of chocolate after dinner!